 This allowed to give more accurate predictions to clients, knowing that an item is going to be delivered with an 80% certainty is definitely better than 50% certainty right?
 Moreover, monitoring the numbers on the longest delivery dates, also gave the teams a chance to identify the reasons behind them and optimize the process.
 According to Mr. Vacanti, ideally, the difference between the 50th, 80th, and 95th percentile should be as small as possible, and observing these numbers allows teams to work on reducing them.

-Learn more about actionable Agile metrics.
+Learn more about actionable Agile project management metrics.

 Lead and cycle time, as well as actionable Agile metrics, are a great way to take control of your Kanban projects.
 It gives teams a way to monitor what is happening in an otherwise dynamic and changing process.
 Lead and cycle time focus on the averages and give a way of understanding what clients can expect in terms of delivery dates and what a manager can expect in terms of production speed.
 While actionable Agile metrics aim to improve the predictability of the delivery date by taking a closer look into the cycle time and the main reasons why it is growing on decreasing.